July 24, 2023 | Amanda Khatri

 The SEC found that BACNAH was responsible for creating and implementing Merrill Lynch’s policies and procedures for SARs.
 However, BACNAH erroneously implemented a threshold of $25,000 instead of the required $5,000.
 This meant they did not report certain transactions that seemed suspicious or involved someone trying to use Merrill Lynch for illegal activities.
 Consequently, Merrill Lynch failed to file hundreds of SARs that were necessary.

-Katharine E. Zoladz, Co-Acting Regional Director of the Los Angeles Regional Office, stated that broker-dealers “have a critical obligation to report suspicious activity in their accounts” and that Merrill et al “failed to comply with one of the most basic requirements for a SAR program.”
+Katharine E. Zoladz, Co-Acting Regional Director of the Los Angeles Regional Office, stated that broker-dealers “have a critical obligation to report suspicious activity in their accounts” and that Merrill et al “failed to comply with one of the most basic requirements for a SAR programme.”

 Stay compliant with AML rules, regulations and laws